 Opportunities to have additional clinical experiences that go beyond the semester may occur during your enrollment in the GATP.
 These are voluntary decisions made by the ATS.
-No SFA issued clothing may be worn or affiliation with the SFA GATP may be done during these volunteeropportunities.
+No SFA issued clothing may be worn during these volunteer opportunities.

 Staying at your clinical site if you have exceeded the maximum clinical hours is not considered voluntary.
 Clinical hours are set to allow you to still be able to be successful in your academic courses.
 Please report to the GATP if you are expected or feel obligated to break this policy.